// Learn

 Direct Answer

-Sustainable weight loss requires a moderate calorie deficit (300-500 calories below maintenance) with adequate protein to preserve muscle mass.
-The biggest factor in success isn't the diet plan — it's consistency.
-AI tracking tools like Reeve achieve 87% long-term adherence compared to just 23% for manual tracking, making them the most effective approach for reaching and maintaining your weight loss goals.
+Sustainable weight loss requires a moderate calorie deficit (300-500 calories below maintenance) fortified by high protein and dietary fiber to preserve muscle mass and promote satiety.
+But nutrition is only part of the equation — sleep architecture, stress regulation, and exercise modality all govern your hormonal environment and determine whether you lose fat or hit a plateau.
+AI tracking tools like Reeve achieve 87% long-term adherence vs. 23% for manual tracking, making them the most effective approach for lasting results.

 The Science of Fat Loss

-Weight loss occurs when you consistently consume fewer calories than your body burns — a state called a calorie deficit.
 Your Total Daily Energy Expenditure (TDEE) includes your Basal Metabolic Rate (what your body burns at rest), the thermic effect of food (energy used to digest meals), and physical activity.
-A deficit of 300-500 calories per day produces steady fat loss of 0.3-0.5kg per week without the metabolic slowdown or muscle loss associated with aggressive dieting.
+A deficit of 300-500 calories per day produces steady fat loss of 0.3-0.5kg per week without the metabolic slowdown or muscle loss associated with aggressive crash dieting.

 Why Most People Fail at Weight Loss Tracking